orbitalquark/textadept/doc/12_Compiling.md

 ### Cross Compiling for Windows

 When cross-compiling from within Linux, first unzip the GTK+ for Windows bundle into a new `src/win32gtk` directory.
-Also, unzip the libiconv zip into the same directory.
+Also, unzip the libiconv zips into the same directory.
 Then, depending on your MinGW installation, either run `make win32`, modify the `CROSS` variable in the `win32` block of `src/Makefile` and run `make win32`, or run `make CROSS=i486-mingw32- win32` to build `../textadept.exe` and `../textadeptjit.exe`.
+Finally, copy the dll files from `src/win32gtk/bin` to the directory containing the Textadept executables.

 Please note that a `lua51.dll` is produced for _only_ the `textadeptjit.exe` because limitations on external Lua library loading do not allow statically